Sustainable Development Goal 7—Progress Update

 SDG 7 consists of several different priorities related to energy access and renewable sources.
 The data so far show a mixed picture of progress made and work still to be done.

-• Access to electricity: Close to 1 billion people still lack access to sufficient, reliable electricity in their homes, schools, hospitals, and other essential spaces.
+• Access to electricity: Close to 1 billion people still lack access to basic electricity in their homes, schools, hospitals, and other essential spaces.

 • Clean cooking: 2.1 billion people lack access to clean cooking appliances, instead relying on dangerous and polluting fuel sources to cook meals.